omerhakim/The-Movie-Data-Base/README.md

 ## Insights:

-Correlation between __ is 0.28 and not significant (Related for movies with more than 3000 counts)
+Correlation between votes count and votes average is not significant - 0.28   (only movies with more than 3000 counts were been researced)

 <img src = "./images/image1.png" style = max width = 60% >